Table of Contents

 d.
 Gravel Road

-✔ A gravel road is an unpaved road surfaced with gravel brought to the site from a quarry or stream bed.
+Gravel road is surfaced with gravel brought to the site from a quarry or stream bed.

 The construction of low cost roads includes the following steps: